Security

 - Data ownership remains with the agency at all times

-- Exports available in standard formats (CSV, JSON) on authorized request
+- Exports available in standard formats (CSV, JSON, and GeoJSON where applicable) on authorized request

 - Account removal on customer request follows a defined schedule